danielsolin/devlog/README.md

 # A statically generated blog

-This is a blog about software development using [Eleventy](https://www.11ty.dev/) to generate a static website from Markdown files.
+This is a blog based on [Eleventy](https://www.11ty.dev/) to generate a static website from Markdown files.

 ## How to use